ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

      * @internal
      */
     @observable
-    public columnMinWidth = 88; // the minimum size in pixels according to the design doc
+    public columnMinPixelWidth = 88; // the minimum size in pixels according to the design doc

     /*
      * @internal
      */
     @observable
-    public currentDisableResize = false;
+    public columnDisableResize = false;

     ...
 }